kmsoln/JavaWebDevDocs/en/springsecurity/classes/password-encoder.md

 ## Conclusion

-`PasswordEncoder` is a crucial interface in Spring Security that enables secure password storage and verification.
-By using `PasswordEncoder` implementations provided by Spring Security or creating custom ones, developers can ensure that user passwords are hashed using strong cryptographic algorithms, protecting them from unauthorized access and enhancing overall application security.
+`PasswordEncoder` serves as a fundamental interface in Spring Security, enabling secure password storage and verification.
+Whether utilizing built-in implementations or creating custom ones, developers can ensure that user passwords are hashed using robust cryptographic algorithms, thereby safeguarding them from unauthorized access and enhancing overall application security.